skelet8801/Speak-Comments/privacy-policy.md

    - You do not need to log in to YouTube, nor provide any YouTube account credentials.
    - We do not store or collect any personally identifiable information from YouTube users.

-2. **X (Twitter) Login Data**
+2. **X (Twitter) and Zhihu Login Data**
    - When you log in to X (Twitter) within the embedded WKWebView in the App, the X platform provides tokens and cookies, which are stored locally on your device to maintain your login session.
-   - These tokens and cookies are used only to load and read posts and comments on X.
+   - These tokens and cookies are used only to load and read posts and comments on X and answers, articles, ideas and comments on Zhihu. .
    - The App **does not** transmit or share these login credentials with our servers or any third party.

 3. **App Usage Data**